Home › Know More

 The port’s Atlantic Fruit Terminal lies at Darses Quay, while the Refrigerated Caro Terminal lies on Commerce Quay.
 The latter has 48,000 m2 of storage space for negative-temperature cargo.

-The Chevire Industrial Zone in Nantes is the country’s main port for dealing with imports of tropical-sawn timber.
-It’s forest products and general cargo terminals receive resinous and broad-leaved timber from South America, Asia, Africa and Northern Europe.
+The Chevire Industrial Zone in Nantes is the country’s main port for tropical-sawn timber imports.
+Its forest products and general cargo terminals receive resinous and broad-leaved timber from South America, Asia, Africa, and Northern Europe.

 The port also has a grain terminal, a RORO terminal and also a Sand Terminal.